 I’m a former linguist and teacher (and professional dancer) with an MA from the University of Oxford and a PGCE from the Institute of Education, London.
 I have postgraduate diplomas in psychotherapy and supervision and a postgraduate certificate in dreamwork.
 I am also an EMDR therapist and weave EMDR into my work.

-I learned to work with complex trauma and dissociative disorders ‘from the bottom up’ – from my own experience of healing and integration over six years with superb integrative trauma therapist, Andri White, while practising yoga and the many skilled teachers from whom I learned – especially Bridget Woods-Kramer and Catherine Annis – taught me the power of working with the body to heal complex trauma.
-At the same time, I started reading everything I could find on dissociative disorders and trauma, and attending courses and seminars; I have completed Dr Bessel van der Kolk’s Intensive Trauma Treatment course, and Deborah Korn’s course, Treating Complex Trauma: Optimal Integration of Treatment Models, at the Cape Cod Institute in the US.
-I am also a UKCP-registered supervisor and training supervisor.
+I learned to work with developmental trauma and dissociative disorders ‘from the bottom up’, from my own experience of healing and integration over seven years of integrative, relational ego state therapy; while practising yoga, and the many skilled teachers from whom I learned, especially Catherine Annis and Bridget Woods-Kramer, taught me the power of working with the body to heal complex trauma.
+At the same time, I started reading everything I could find on the new ways of understanding and working with trauma and dissociation, and attending courses and seminars; among many others, I have completed Dr Bessel van der Kolk’s Intensive Trauma Treatment course, Deborah Korn’s course, Treating Complex Trauma: Optimal Integration of Treatment Models, at the Cape Cod Institute in the US, EMDR Basic Training, and advanced EMDR training with Dolores Mosquera in London.